Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Introduction

-\textbf{Variance Reduction Utilizing the Local Treatment Structure.} To accurately infer the ATE, we simultaneously estimate the long-term cumulative rewards for both the treatment and control policies.
-Particularly, we follow the spirit of A/B testing and apply the treatment and control policies randomly at each time period with equal probability.
-Significant challenges arise from the fact that the data collected are generated by a mixed policy—neither solely the treatment nor the control policy—and our focus is on the long-term cumulative rewards, not just instant rewards.
-We first establish an unbiased estimator for the ATE, treating the treatment and control policies as completely distinct, without leveraging the SST structure.
-This estimator is shown to be asymptotically normal, and its variance is almost optimal when the SST structure is not used, as confirmed by our derived variance lower bound.
+First, we design an efficient estimator of ATE in general A/B testing on MDPs, where the treatment does not need to be local.
+Specifically, we show that the two principal approaches from the reinforcement learning (RL) literature, the model-based estimation and temporal difference (TD) learning, remain effective for estimating ATE if the data are split correctly.
+Our proposed estimator is asymptotically normal and unbiased.
+Moreover, we show that no unbiased estimator can achieve a smaller variance without considering treatment locality.
+This result builds on a new efficiency proof framework via the \textit{constrained} Cramér-Rao bound.

-More importantly, we introduce an estimator that incorporates the SST structure by sharing data collected from states where the new treatment is not applied.
-This estimator can always achieve a smaller variance, demonstrating the benefits of utilizing the SST structure.
-Importantly, when expanding to multiple test arms, we illustrate that a major part of the asymptotic variance can be reduced \emph{linearly} with the number of test arms compared to the estimator that does not use the SST structure.
-Additionally, we derive another variance lower bound for all unbiased estimators even with the knowledge of the SST, validating the optimality of our proposed estimator.
+We then introduce an estimator that incorporates the SST structure by sharing data collected from states where the new treatment is not applied.
+While data sharing naturally increases the sample size for both the treatment and control policies, it also introduces additional \textit{correlations} that complicate the overall variance.
+Fortunately, we are able to show that this estimator can always achieve a smaller variance compared to the original estimator that does not share data.
+Our analysis further reveals that the variance reduction arises specifically from the component of the variance associated with the states that share data.
+Importantly, when extending to multiple test arms, we illustrate that a major part of the asymptotic variance can be reduced \emph{linearly} with the number of test arms compared to the estimator that does not use the SST structure.
+Additionally, we derive another variance lower bound for all unbiased estimators even with the knowledge of the SST, which confirms the optimality of our proposed estimator.

-\textbf{Further Variance Reduction with Perfect Information about the Control Arm.} In many applications, the control policy has been operational as the default setting within systems for an extended period, yielding a wealth of offline data.
-Inspired by this abundance of historical information, we explore a scenario where we possess perfect knowledge of the control policy, including its state transition probabilities and immediate rewards.
-In response, we introduce a new estimator that is asymptotically normal, leveraging both our comprehensive understanding of the control policy and the SST structure.
-Our findings demonstrate that this approach can further reduce the asymptotic variance, enhancing the estimator’s effectiveness.